 If you want to know the growth rate of your investments for the complete period of time, use CAGR.
 If we put the above values in the formula, Compound Annual Growth Rate for your investment between 2015 and 2017 will be 14.47%.

-The other types of returns, besides CAGR, that are used to analyse the performance of mutual funds are:
+There are other types of returns, besides CAGR, that are useful in analyzing the performance of mutual funds.

-Annualized return is the geometric mean amount of funds that an investment creates every year for a fixed period of time.
-It signifies the rate of return that an investor would earn for a given period, considering the annual compounding of returns.
-Without focusing on the volatility of markets, such returns give a picture of how the investment would perform.
+It is the geometric average amount of funds that an investment creates every year for a fixed period of time.
+Annualized returns signify the return rate an investor earns for a given period, considering the annual compounding of returns.
+This gives clarity on how the investment would perform without focusing on the market volatility of markets.

-This is used to calculate the historical performance of your funds on daily, weekly, monthly or annual basis.
-Quite user-friendly, trailing returns is perfect for one-time investment.
+This is useful for calculating the historical performance of your funds on daily, weekly, monthly or annual basis.
+Trailing returns method is perfect for one-time investment.
 If you invest an amount on 17th April 2017, the 1-month trailing return period will range from 17th April 2017 to 17th May 2017.